lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 authorization code.
 The responder CA administrator passes this authorization code by out-of-band means to the requester CA administrator.
-The requester CA administrator enters the authorization code at the requester CA in order to initiate the on- line exchange.
+The requester CA administrator enters the authorization code at the requester CA in order to initiate the online exchange.

 The authorization code is used for authentication and integrity purposes.
 This is done by generating a symmetric key based on the